Back to home

 His deal history reads as a hard no-rival window, and the brand checking past deals first spends nothing to learn that before the first email goes out.

-Glossary on first mention: consumer electronics (phones, audio, charging, camera gear), DTC (direct-to-consumer, selling straight to shoppers), seeding (sending free product with no paid deal), CPM (cost per thousand views).
+Consumer electronics means phones, audio, charging, and camera gear.
+DTC is direct-to-consumer, selling straight to shoppers.
+Seeding is sending free product with no paid deal.
+CPM is cost per thousand views.

 Across the deals we track, repeat bookings concentrate inside a handful of names. dbrand (a device-skin brand) ran 100 paid posts with only 45 creators, so the bookable roster is smaller than hashtag results suggest.